IBM/container-service-getting-started-wt/README.md

 <img src="https://ace-docs-production-red.ng.bluemix.net/docs/api/content/homepage/images/containerServiceIcon.svg" width="200"> <img src="https://kubernetes.io/images/favicon.png" width="200">
-# IBM Cloud Container Service Lab
+# IBM Cloud Container Service lab

 # An introduction to containers

+Hey, are you looking for a containers 101 course?
+Check out our [Docker Essentials](https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/).

 Containers allow you to run securely isolated applications with quotas on system resources.
 Containers started out as an individual feature delivered with the linux kernel.
-Docker launched with the promise of making containers easy to use and developers quickly latched onto that idea.
+Docker launched with making containers easy to use and developers quickly latched onto that idea.
 Containers have also sparked an interest in microservice architecture, a design pattern for developing applications in which complex applications are down into smaller, composable pieces which work together.
-You can run containers on both linux and windows, even though they share little of the same underlying technology.
+In this course, you'll see how IBM Cloud Container Service gives you control of application deployments, while minimizing your time with infrastructure management.

 # Virtual machines